 Legal Trainee

-Kane worked as a Paralegal at Simons Muirhead and Burton (SMB) before starting his training contract with the firm.
-He is currently sitting in The Death Penalty Project’s legal team and joined us in October 2023.
+Tatiana is a trainee solicitor at Simons Muirhead and Burton (SMB).
+She is currently sitting in The Death Penalty Project’s legal team and joined us in April 2024.

 Directors